Date Night Beef Stroganoff

 - 1/2 cup sour cream

-- 1-2 teaspoons light brown sugar, optional
+- 1-2 teaspoons brown sugar, light or dark, optional, if needed

 - 1 tablespoon chopped fresh parsley